tracodict/go-petri-flow/docs/tests/TEST.md

 - Replace `localhost:8080` with your actual server address/port if different.
 - The example payloads match those used in the Go test cases.
 - For endpoints requiring a CPN to be loaded, run the "Load a CPN Definition" command first.
+- After a reset, the marking reverts; re-check with the marking endpoint.
+- Multiple steps stop early if no auto transitions fire or net completes.